-Vehicle Incident Types - Fill in the codes for the following types of calls:
+Vehicle Incident Types - Fill in the codes for the f ollowing types of calls:

 Vehicle towed for suspended license

 Vehicle blocking a driveway

 Vehicle parked on private property

 Vehicle involved in a hit and run

 Vehicle involved in an injury accident

-License Type Codes - Fill in the codes for the following lice ense types:
+License Type Codes - Fill in the codes for the follo owing license types:

 Passenger vehicle

 Motorcycle

 Commercial vehicle

 Trailer

 Personalized license plate

-CAD Inquiries - What Function Keys run the following que ories?
+CAD Inquiries - What Function Keys run the follo wing queries?

 Vehicle license plate check

 Warrant and driver's license check

 Check on a firearm

 Check on a laptop

-encok on a laptop
+Warrants

-Warrants Is verification required for an AWS warrant?
+Is verification required for an AWS warrant?

-What is the procedure for requesting verification of a non a AWS warrant?
+What is the procedure for requesting verification of of a non AWS warrant?

-How do you retrieve agency names and phone numbers?
+How do you retrieve agency names and phone nu mbers?

 CAD/CLETS

-One of our officers is recovering a stolen vehicle out of Oak CLEAR the vehicle LOCATE the vehicle CANCEL th
+One of our officers is recovering a stolen vehicle of CLEAR the vehicle LOCATE the vehicle C ut of Oakland.
+You will: ANCEL the vehicle

 How do you read registration information to an officer?

-CHP calls and asks you to remove a vehicle we have entere as stolen.
-What mask do you use? d as stored so that they can enter it
+CHP calls and asks you to remove a vehicle we have entered as stored so that they can enter it as stolen.
+What mask do you use?